RaphaelCausse/advent-of-code/README.md

 ## Cleaning the Build

 Since CMake does not provide a project-wide `clean` rule, simply delete the build directory `build`.

 ---

 ## Adding a New Year

 To add another year:

-1. Copy the directory `template/20YY` at the root and rename it with the correct year
+1. Create a new directory with the correct year
+2. Copy all contents from the `template` directory into the new directory
+3. Edit the project name in `CMakeLists.txt`
-2. Rename and edit the `aoc_20YY.h` with the correct year
+4. Rename and edit the file `aoc_20YY.h` with the correct year, and edit the define `AOC_YEAR`
-3. Rename and edit the day directories and source files
+5. Rename the day directories and source files, and edit the source file define `AOC_DAY`

 That's all — CMake will detect and build everything automatically.